-Born Free works to raise awareness of poor conditions and encourage an informed public to consider directing their support away from keeping cetacean in captivity.
-We are proud to have rescued individual cetaceans, rehabilitating them and safely returning them to the wild, and we support the development of high-quality sanctuaries to provide improved lifetime care for cetaceans currently in captivity who cannot be released to the wild.
+Born Free is a member of the Dolphinaria-Free Europe coalition, established in 2014, representing a global community of NGOs and professionals working together on behalf of cetaceans throughout Europe.
+Born Free works to raise awareness of poor conditions and encourage an informed public to consider directing their support away from keeping cetaceans in captivity.
+We are proud to have rescued individual captive cetaceans, rehabilitating them and safely returning them to the wild, and we support the development of high-quality sanctuaries to provide improved lifetime care for cetaceans currently in captivity who cannot be released to the wild.

 What you can do to help

 Help raise awareness of the plight of cetaceans in captivity by signing our pledge not to take ‘Selfish Selfies’ – photos that use captive wild animals such as dolphins and whales as photo props.

 SIGN THE SELFISH SELFIES PLEDGE